Skip to main content

 Summary

 Coding agents help turn a software task into a bounded implementation loop: inspect the repository, propose a change, edit the right files, run checks, and hand back a diff with verification notes.
-The current product signal is strong enough to treat this as a real agent shape, not just autocomplete with a chat box.
-OpenAI’s Codex positioning now spans a cloud software-engineering agent plus a local terminal coding agent, which makes the workflow legible for both teams and individual builders.
+The current product signal is strong enough to treat this as a real agent category, not just autocomplete with a chat box.
+The category now spans cloud task runners, local terminal agents, and GitHub-native background PR workers, which makes the runtime boundary far more important than model branding alone.
+The newer lesson from this week’s source window is that coding-agent quality is not only about code generation.
+It is also about containment: where the agent can read, what it can execute, which network paths it can reach, and how much untrusted content can flow into its context before a user establishes trust.

 Why It Matters